Reflection on forgetting of a paragliding strap

-Every year, several pilots lose their lives after forgetting to tie themselves properly in their harness.
+Every year, several pilots die after forgetting to strap themselves properly in their harness.
 These are usually not beginners...

-During a security evening organized by the CDVL74, a rapid public poll revealed that 15% of them have already taken off with a total or partial forget of fasteners.
+During a security evening organized by the CDVL74, a quick public poll revealed that 15% of them had already taken off forgetting to tie in one or all of their straps.

 CAUSES and CONSEQUENCES

 The causes of these omissions can be numerous and varied:

 - Being at less than 100% in shape